MrHaikuSwan/resume-ashwin-kumar/skeleton.md

 ## `overleaf-push`

+- UNSAFE OPERATION -- REQUIRES CAUTION DURING DEVELOPMENT
-- Must not overwrite changes on remote, since Overleaf has bad version management
+- Must not overwrite new changes on remote, since Overleaf has bad version management
 - Accomplishes this by locally maintaining a remote archive that is always up to date with the remote
 - Pulls remote Overleaf content to a temporary local archive (as a .zip)
   - Note: Fails if a temporary local archive already exists